FreeCAD/FPA/handbook/process/logo.md

 ---
 title: "FreeCAD brand guidelines"
 description:
-    "The brand guidelines describe the proper use of the FreeCAD logo and other FPA branded resources."
+    "The brand guidelines describe the proper use of the FreeCAD logo, general usage guidelines, and compliance information for authors and commercial users."
 layout: default
 ---

 # {{page.title}}

 {{page.description}}

+This page provides comprehensive guidelines for properly referencing and using FreeCAD in various contexts, including books, commercial content, and other materials.

 ### Logo Kit